HusamAlsheikh/OSJobScheduler/README.md

 # OSJobScheduler
-OS Job Scheduler for CIS 450.
+OS Job Scheduler for Operating Systems Class.
 Program simulates Round Robin Scheduling on a single-CPU system.

 ## Overview:
 This programming assignment is designed primarily to improve your understanding of a typical process scheduling algorithm.
 It also incoporates skills and knowledge that you have earned in previous classes, in particular, CIS200 Computer Science II and CIS350/3501 Data Structures.